zlovatt/babel-plugin-replace-require-function/README.md

 # babel-plugin-replace-require-function

-## What does it do?

 Replaces the 'require' function with whatever string you give it.
 You can replace 'require' for only specific module imports, otherwise the tool will default to replacing all builtins.

 ## But why?

-Adobe's CEP (https://github.com/Adobe-CEP/) context uses a built-in version of node.
+[Adobe's CEP](https://github.com/Adobe-CEP) context uses a built-in version of node.
 When using specific modules, you may want to use Adobe's instance of these modules as opposed to the global node context.

 There may be other use cases for this, but... maybe not.
 This was developed to fix a specific issue, and hopefully someone else may find it useful!